 Stock Preparation

-• Add parsley, thyme, bay leaf and garlic cloves to stock pot.
+• Add parsley, thyme, bay leaves and garlic cloves to stock pot.

 • Add 10 quarts of water to stock pot.